shader-slang/slangpy/kernelfunctions/docs/Vectorizing3.md

 This approach allows the user to improve performance without adding Python-side decorators.
 The call to `tonemap` is now on par with a pre-vectorized version from V1 in terms of performance.

-For this to work, Slang must handle implicit casting during the generation process, similar to:
+For this to work, Slang must be responsible for the implict cast.
+In psuedocode, this would involve some form of call to a Slang function that took a function name and set of types, and returned a set of types:

 ```pseudocode
 # Returns [float3, float, float]
 slang_session.resolve(tonemap, Texture2D<float3>, float, float)
 ```

-This could involve returning a `FunctionReflection` object if needed.
-The main design decision is how the custom *operators* are defined that tell slang what conversations are valid.
+This could involve returning a `FunctionReflection` object if that was simplest.
+The main design decision is how the custom *operators* are defined that tell slang what conversions are valid.

 ### Potential confusion with float tensors